Toggle Menu

 But it’s not just the overt menacing that attempts to prevent democratic participation.
 Reservations are generally geographically isolated communities, and politicians, almost always Republicans, will sometimes use the isolation and the physical conditions of these areas to suppress the Indigenous voice at the polls.

-Many of the country’s 574 Indian reservations do not have polling places, and it leaves thousands of Natives in states like Utah, South Dakota, Nevada, and New Mexico driving nearly 100 miles roundtrip to cast their vote.
+Many of the country’s 574 Indian reservations do not have polling places, and it leaves thousands of Natives in states like Utah, South Dakota, Nevada, and New Mexico driving nearly a 100-mile round trip to cast their vote.

-As a result of generations of land theft by the United States and the creation of a large swath of prison of war camps in the West, now known as Indian reservations, many homes in these territories lack physical addresses.
-For decades, Natives have been able to vote by simply displaying their tribal ID, which often does not have an address printed.
+As a result of generations of land theft by the United States and the creation in the West of a large swath of prison of war camps, now known as Indian reservations, many homes in these territories lack physical addresses.
+For decades, Natives have been able to vote by simply displaying their tribal ID, which often does not show an address.

 Then, in 2012 in North Dakota, Senator Heidi Heitkamp, a Democrat, won by just 3,000 votes, and so the state legislature, controlled by Republicans, banned voting by anyone with an ID that lacks a physical address.
 In 2020, the state settled two federal voting-right lawsuits and agreed to allow Natives without an address to vote.
 But this form of suppression targeting Indigenous peoples still occurs in Arizona, where an estimated 40,000 Native homes do not have a physical address.